botworld-wiki/beatburger.github.io/index.md

 ---

 layout: default
-title: Home
+title: Botworld Community Wiki
-description: Community wiki for Botworld Adventure !
+description: All the best the Botworld Adventure community has to offer to help you progress through this awesome game !
+Robopedia, Guides, Maps etc.

 ---

-# Welcome to the Botworld Wiki !
+# Botworld Community Wiki

-` comunity-made and still growing hopefully !`
+` brand new and still growing hopefully !`

 ## Filler text, idk.
 Ignore or tell me what to say there